BinarCode/laravel-restify/docs-v2/content/en/auth/authentication.md

 ## Define routes

-Restify provides you a simple way to add all of your auth routes ready.
+Restify provides you a simple way to add all of your auth routes prepared.
 Simply add in your `routes/api.php`:

 ```php
 Route::restifyAuth();